 What’s the catch?
 It’s not free!
 You need to pay a $14.95 monthly fee to be able to apply to job listings.
 The great thing is that there is a 30-day money-back guarantee.
-Which means you can pay the fee and ask for a refund if you don’t want to renew your subscription.
+This means you can pay the fee and ask for a refund if you don’t want to renew your subscription.
 No questions asked.

 Very similar to Fiverr, Upwork is one of the biggest freelance websites in the world.
 This means there is always someone bidding less for every job, which might result in you charging way a much lower rate than you deserve.

 It’s a great user-friendly platform that can help you launch your virtual assistant career, especially if you have no experience and are just starting your VA career.